 How to store tea leaves?
-The best way to keep teas is away from sunlight and humidity.
+The best way to keep teas is away from sunlight, oxygen, humidity, and odors.
 If the tea leaves get a lot of light or sunshine, they will lose taste.
 And if there is too much humidity, the tea can easily mold.
 We recommend storing tea leaves in tins or ceramic jars.
 When it comes to pu-erh cakes, you can keep them in their original wrapping.
 It's best to let the pu-erh cakes breathe, especially if you wish to age them even further.

 Most tea enthusiasts encounter Cha Qi when drinking a mighty good pu-erh.
 This tea energy shouldn't be confused with the energy we get from tea's caffeine content.
 It is more of subtle energy.
 We feel it when we drink tea for the soul — becoming one with the tea.
 To feel Cha Qi, we recommend meditating while drinking your tea.
 It might be easier to capture the feeling this way.

 What Does "Tea Drunk" or "Tea High" Mean?

 Tea drunk (茶醉 – Cha Zui) is a state we are in when we drink significant amounts of a particular type of tea.
 It comes from the interaction of caffeine, L-theanine, and catechins within the tea leaves.
 Being tea drunk is a state of feeling alert, creative and blissful, at the same time peaceful and relaxed.

 The tea that gets you drunk doesn't have to be too specific, but it should be a high-quality loose leaf tea.
 You might have better luck with teas that contain a large amount of catechins (gyokuro and matcha), bud teas (Silver Needle white tea), or old tree teas (gu shu pu-erhs).